Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 Useful vegetable with no waste as the pods are sweet and crunchy.

-Pea Sugarsnap 'Cascadia' Not to TAS
+Pea Sugarsnap 'Cascadia' UT

-A climbing pea to 110 cm, with thick, juicy, edible pale-green pods, 6 - 7 cm long; that are sweet and flavourful.
+A climbing pea to 110 cm, with thick, juicy, edible pale-green pods, 6 - 7 cm long; sweet and flavourful.
 It is very productive and resistant to powdery mildew.
 Days to harvest: 58 - 65.

 Shelling / Podding Types